23

 – Joe R.

-Jun 22, 2012 at 2:36
+Commented Jun 22, 2012 at 2:36

 • Se me hace que "ordinateur" viene de la capabilitad de la máquina de llevar a cabo ordenes.
 De ser cierto esto, sería más conectado con programabilidad que "computer".
 Este último término se refiere más a la aritmética que la máquina realiza.
-Jan 18, 2013 at 3:00
+Commented Jan 18, 2013 at 3:00

 12